spacemanspiff2007/HABApp/_doc/installation.rst

     docker pull spacemanspiff2007/habapp

 To have the proper timestamps in the logs set the ``TZ`` environment variable of the container accordingly (e.g. ``TZ=Europe/Berlin``).

+Updating docker on Synology
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^
+To update your HABApp docker within Synology NAS, you just have to do the following:

+On the Synology NAS just select "Download" with tag "latest" to download the new image.
+It will overwrite the old one on the NAS.
+Then stop the container.
+After selecting "Action" -> "Clear" on the HABapp container, the container is there, but without any content.
+After starting the container again, everything should immediately work again.